YAMMEN98/ny-times-stories-flutter-app/README.md

 ## Note:

-I had covered Api and Repository layer in Unit Test cause the time, of course i can cover all app if i have time.
+I had covered Api and Repository layer in Unit Test cause the time, of course I can cover all app if I have time.

 ## Author